-Note: Last updated February 2nd, 2016.
+Note: Last updated July 7th, 2017 to include the Web Experience Project media player and captioning legal requirements from the USA.
 If you have a suggested link leave a comment and I’ll add it.

 Below are a few resources around media player accessibility.
 With so many of us embedding multimedia content in our sites and apps it’s key that we think about not just the accessibility of the player but also alternative formats, the user journey to the player and onward journeys from the player.